fel593w/fel593w/README.md

 - 👋 Hi, I’m @fel593w
-- 👀 I’m interested in video games and ai
+- 👀 I’m interested in video games and AI but i am to stupid to lern how to make AI
-- 🌱 I’m currently learning stuf
+- 🌱 I’m currently learning stuf verry slowly
-- 💞️ I’m looking to not collaborate
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me email dont
+- 📫 How to reach me felix.wahlgren.59@gmail.com

-i like C#
+- i use mostly C# witch unity and sometimes try python and other laguages

 <!---
 fel593w/fel593w is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.